kubedb/docs/docs/guides/mysql/configuration/podtemplating/index.md

 mysql.kubedb.com/mysql-misc-config created
 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `mysql-misc-config-0` has been created.
+KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we will see that a pod with the name `mysql-misc-config-0` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo -l app.kubernetes.io/name=mysqls.kubedb.com,app.kubernetes.io/instance=mysql-misc-config